 Sweet and sour are a match made in Heaven

-I’m not into desserts that are only sweet.
-It’s just so, one-dimensional, you know?
-Add a little sour… the corners of your mouth will smile, through the pucker!
-Even as a kid: anything too sweet was not interesting.
-Give me a Sourpatch or Airhead or my favorite Halloween candy: a Smartie!
+I’m not into desserts that are just sweet.
+It’s just so one-dimensional, you know?
+Add a little sour — even through the pucker, the corners of your mouth will smile.
+My favorite Halloween candy is smarties!
 (Figures, right?)
-Just the right size sweet for me!

-Just 4 ingredients and 4 minutes to Passionfruit Mousse
+Just 4 ingredients and 4 minutes until Passionfruit Mousse

 Obrigada! to Hipcooks chef Suzana Pinkerton who whipped up this classic Brazilian dessert in no time, as we watched in wonder.
 But that’s how Suzana is: a shimmy-shimmy of her hips, a whiz of the blender and it’s done.
 Blink and you missed it.

 A trip to your local Hispanic market and you’ll find glorious tropical fruit, frozen as pulp.
 Goya is a brand you’ll see often.
 You may find passion fruit, guava, papaya, açaí: all frozen in packets.
 Check the ingredients for added sugar —it’s okay, you can adjust your recipe as needed to account for it.

 Another top tip: a spoonful of the frozen fruit pulp in the bottom of a champagne flute, topped with Prosecco and you have a tropical Bellini.
 Deliciousness.